arash16/bisetmap/README.md

 underlying data.

 ## Usage
-To use bisetmap in your Rust project, add `bisetmap = 0.1` to the dependencies section of your `Cargo.toml`.
+To use BisetMap in your Rust project, add `bisetmap = 0.1` to the dependencies section of your `Cargo.toml`.
 See [the docs](https://docs.rs/bisetmap/) for more details and example code.

 ## Examples